-The 2,124-passenger Carnival Miracle is the progeny of long-standing former Carnival architect Joe Farcus, known for his glitzy, over-the-top style.
-Love it or hate it, it’s original, from Frankenstein’s Lab nightclub with its chained, oversized “creature” to the grape-infused purple of the Bacchus Dining Room and the Alice In Wonderland-inspired Mad Hatter’s Ball.
+The 2,124-passenger Carnival Miracle is the progeny of former Carnival architect Joe Farcus, who's known for his glitzy, over-the-top style.
+Love it or hate it, it’s original, from Frankenstein’s Lab nightclub with its chained, oversized “creature” to the grape-infused purple of the Bacchus Dining Room, to the Alice In Wonderland-inspired Mad Hatter’s Ball.

 The Carnival Miracle was introduced in 2004 as part of the Spirit class, and these ships have the most passenger space and best passenger-to-crew ratios in the Carnival fleet.
 No wonder the Spirit Class blueprint has been adapted and modified for other ships in the company, including for Holland America, Costa, P&O, and Cunard.